Incommensurable lattices in Baumslag-Solitar complexes: A commensurability invariant

 Let $\sim$ denote the smallest equivalence relation on $\mathcal{P}(\N)$ such that $S \sim S/r$ for all $r\in \N$.
 Define $S \approx S'$ if there exist $r, r'\in \N$ such that $S/r = S'/r'$.
 Clearly, $S \approx S'$ implies $S \sim S'$.
 For the converse it suffices to show that $\approx$ is an equivalence relation, i.e. that it is transitive.
 If $S \approx S'$ and $S' \approx S''$ then there exist $r, r', s', s'' \in \N$ such that $S/r = S'/r'$ and $S'/s' = S''/s''$.
 Then

 so indeed $S \approx S''$. \end{proof}

 \begin{example} Let $G = BS(k, kn)$ with $k,{n} > 1$.
 There is an index $k$ normal subgroup $G' < G$ isomorphic to $\bigvee_{i=1}^k BS(1,n)$, with vertex group $V$.
-Since every edge in this decomposition of $G'$ has indices $1$ and $n$, every element of modulus $\pm 1$ has $V$--depth a power of ${n}$.
+Since every edge in this decomposition of $G'$ has indices $1$ and $n$, every element of modulus $\pm 1$ has $V$-depth a power of ${n}$.
 All powers are realized, and

 See Proposition \ref{wedgecomputation} ahead for a more detailed proof (since by slide moves we can write $G' \cong BS(1,n) \vee \bigvee_{i=1}^{k-1} BS(1,1)$).
-It is important that $k > 1$; otherwise there are no hyperbolic elements of modulus $\pm 1$, and all elliptic elements have $V$--depth $1$.
-In that case, none of the powers of ${n}$ are realized, and the depth profile of $G'$ is $\{ 1\}$.
+It is important that $k > 1$; otherwise there are no hyperbolic elements of modulus $\pm 1$ and the depth profile of $G'$ is empty.

 Changing the elliptic subgroup to $V' < V$ with $[V,V']=r$, Theorem \ref{invariant}\eqref{t2} gives

 This set (for any $r$) has the property that, with finitely many exceptions, any two successive elements have ratio ${n}$.
 Hence the modulus ${n}$ is an invariant of the equivalence class of depth profiles of $BS(k,kn)$.
 This yields a new proof of the most difficult case of \cite[Theorem 1.1]{CRKZ}: \end{example}